OmerTaub/HumorDetection_NLP_Project/README.md

-## Humor Detection with Setup–Punchline Attention and Incongruity
-Modeling - Humor Recognition Task
+## Humor Detection with Setup–Punchline Attention Modeling - Humor Recognition Task

 This repository contains a small NLP research codebase for humor detection on a combined dataset of jokes and puns.
 It includes: